 Evacuation is coordinated with the Emergency Management office working with the School Board, Fire Rescue, and wheelchair transportation companies.
 When you fill out your registration, it is crucial that you indicate what mode of transportation you will require.
 You should be prepared to leave your house when the transportation arrives.
 If you plan to evacuate yourself, know ahead of time where the Special Needs Shelter is located and what route to take to get there.
 Make sure you bring a companion/caregiver with you, your wheelchair, walker or cane, all necessary medical supplies and prescriptions.
 You may also was to include any special food or nutritional supplements, a blanket, sleeping bag and pillow, complete change of clothing, personal hygiene items, and books/magazines.

 The Special Needs Shelter is under the supervision of registered nurses from the Health Department and is staffed by a consulting physician, health professionals from home health care, a consulting mental health professional and volunteers.
 The shelter provides a safe, secure environment but doesn't take the place of hospitals, assisted living facilities, or long term care facilities.

-Download the 2018 Pasco County Disaster Planning Guide Now!
+The 2019 Pasco County Disaster Planning Guide Will Become Available Soon!